huahaiy/docker-kgraph/README.md

                 -it huahaiy/kgraph  \
                 search.py -p 8080 -f /kgraph/<your.file>

 The search URL is something like this:

     http://localhost:8080/search?k=10&q=0.2,0,3,0.3

 Here we ask for 10 nearst neighors of the vector [0.2, 0.3, 0.3].
-Make sure the length of the query vector is the same as your data file column numbers (minus one for the IDs column).
+Make sure the length of the query vector equals to your data file column numbers minus one (for the IDs column).

 If all goes well, the JSON response will be something like this

     {'ids': [id1, id2, id3, ..., id10],
      'dists': [0.003, 0.004, 0.007, ..., 0.012]}

-So we return both the IDs of the nearest neighbors and the corresponding distances to the query vector.
+Here we return both the IDs of the nearest neighbors and the corresponding distances to the query vector.